Beyond Meat dealt another blow as investors protest planned change

-Beyond Meat dealt another blow in latest bad news for plant-based meat maker
+Beyond Meat dealt another blow in latest bad news for plant-based company

 It introduced a healthier version of its signature burgers in 2024 but that didn’t boost U.S. sales